Parth-D3/ML-DL-and-Neural-Networks/README.md

   <br>This is a model to detect spam messages using Long Short Term Memory (LSTM) alogrithm.
 Shape of the dataset is (6776, 5).
   <br>
   <p>In this model, I learnt how word embeddings are used in Natural Language Processing.
 I also learnt the concept of tokenization and sequencing.
 Thus, overall this project provided me with an insight about NLP.
 After hyperparameter tuning, the maximum accuracy is 99.63%</p>

+* # Logistic Regression Model for Rain Prediction
+  <br>This is a model to predict whether rain will occur tomorrow or not.
+The machine learning algorithm used is logistic regression as the target variable is discrete.
+The dataset is obtained from kaggle titled 'Rain Dataset for Australia'.
+The shape of the dataset is (145460, 23).<br>
+  <p>In this model, I learnt how the logistic regression algorithm works and how to implement it.
+While using this algorithm, I got to know about concepts like Imputing, Scaling of dataset and how to apply them.
+The dataset also had 'NaN' values and I was able to handle these missing values using various approaches. the final accuracy of the model is 84.61%</p>